Other projects

 How Nexus works

-We built Nexus using Christmas ornaments and modelling clay, adding polystyrene balls inside which float when a user breathes into it.
+We built the device with Christmas ornaments and modelling clay, with polystyrene balls inside that float when a user breathes into it.

-Nexus was first showcased at the Bovisa Campus of Politecnico di Milano, where we received feedback from design students and faculty.
-It was subsequently presented at the STS Italia Conference 2025, where it reached an academic audience working at the intersection of science, technology, and society.
+Nexus was first showcased at the Bovisa Campus of Politecnico di Milano, and subsequently presented at the STS Italia Conference 2025, reaching an academic audience at the intersection of science, technology, and society.

 Reflection